VishnuSuresh27/VishnuSuresh27.github.io/README.md

 The goal of this project is to take the digitized versions of those glass plates and to employ image processing techniques to align the plates to produce a full color photograph with as few artifacts as possible.
 This index.html contains a detailed report and image results for the colorization and alignment algorithms.
 Specifically, Project Overview, Details of the Algorithm, Results with colored images and Bells and Whistles (Gradient Detection Maps),

+## Fun with Filters and Frequencies
+This project explores the multifarious ways of utilizing image filters and image frequency bands to come up with unique and interesting results.
+These include Edge Detection using Derivative of Gaussian (DoG) Filters, hybridizing images so that what you view changes as a function of your distance from the image, image sharpening, and multi-resolution blending.
+The power of these methods enables us to put creative ideas into picture!
+(You might see a Wimbledon Champion you've never heard of before!)